Fig. A: the humble beginnings of the Cups N Cakes Network

 Over the years, MacCallum's commitment to elevating Canadian music earned him a spot as a Polaris Prize Juror, a WCMA Juror, a consultant for music festival curation, and a dear friend to independent music in Canada.

-Sean Davis Newton took over the Cups N Cakes Network from Jeff MacCallum in January 2023, after coming on board as the network’s first ever volunteer in September 2018.
+Sean Davis Newton has been volunteering with the Cups N Cakes Network since 2018, originally as the host and producer of Inside the Artist’s Studio.
 He is also a songwriter and recording engineer, and released his debut album Bird Brain in October 2024.
-With Jeff back from ‘sabbatical’, he runs the website while he pursues other journalistic endeavours.
+Sean mostly helps out behind the scenes nowadays while he pursues other journalistic endeavours.

-Penelope Stevens (Reviews) is a musician and artist living in smalltown New Brunswick, best known as 1/3 of beloved art-rock group Motherhood, or, more recently, as lead singer of the eponymous Penny & the Pits.
+Penelope Stevens is a musician and artist living in small town New Brunswick, best known as 1/3 of beloved art-rock group Motherhood, or, more recently, as lead singer of the eponymous Penny & the Pits.
 When not playing or yapping about music, you can find Penny running with the world's cutest dog (Valentine) or making needlessly pretentious cocktails.

 Photo credit Hayley Frail